RetCast/lab-tableau-manipulating-data-from-multiple-sources/readme.md

   - Now go to the sheet, and create a plot and show the top 4 sources of generation.
 The final plot should look like this.
 Note here we have used a filter in the sheet to remove the column with discharge.

   ![Plot example](https://education-team-2020.s3-eu-west-1.amazonaws.com/data-analytics/6.1-lab_final_plot.png)

+  ### Results

+  Into this [Tableau Public (https://public.tableau.com/app/profile/daniel.retana/viz/nz_water_water_resources_16888504581270/WaterphysicalstockaccountforyearsendedJune19952010) you can find the final visualization for this lab.